PTV Awards

 PTV National Awards was an awards ceremony annually held by the Pakistan Television Corporation.
 The awards were first introduced in the early 1980s to encourage talented people in Pakistan.

 History

 The PTV awards is the largest awards ceremony in the country and is presented by the government of Pakistan's largest media group.
 The Pakistan Television Corporation established the PTV Awards in 1981 from Rawalpindi-Islamabad Headquarter.
-The awards were not famous in the start but became popular after the fifth PTV Awards ceremony.
-In the 2000s, the management of the corporation extended the awards to privately working talent on different private channels.
+The awards were not famous in the beginning but became popular after the fifth PTV Awards ceremony.
+In the 2000s, the management of the corporation extended the awards to artists working on private TV channels.
 PTV has been the parent platform for most contemporary Pakistani actors and singers.

 Chief guest

-The chief guest of the PTV Awards is usually a head of state or government like the Honorable Prime Minister, Honorable President or Minister of Information and Broadcasting.
+The chief guest of the PTV Awards is usually the head of state or government like the Prime Minister, President or the Minister of Information and Broadcasting.

 Categories

 Following is the list of awards.